Adobe InDesign Reviews& Product Details

 Ease of use

 The real challenge begins when you first open up the solution — you are presented with a blank canvas and tons of tools to play with.
 It may look exciting and non-confusing, but you can find yourself stuck for a while when using the tools if you are a beginner.
-However, you can get started with Adobe templates that can give you a good starting point to explore the different functionalities offered by Adobe InDesign.
+However, you can get started with Adobe templates that can give you a good starting point to explore the different functionalities of Adobe InDesign.

 EPUB and HTML